wichmann-lab/python-psignifit/docs/how_to/How-to-Get-Proportion-Correct.md

 We can also get the proportion correct values with added noise derived from the estimated overdispersion parameter `eta` (see the [Parameter recovery demo](../examples/parameter_recovery_demo.md#and-now-with-some-more-realistic-data) and the [*Vision Research* paper](http://www.sciencedirect.com/science/article/pii/S0042698916000390) for more info about the `eta` parameter).
-In essence, were you to draw a lot of these proportion correct values, their variance would be compatible with that of samples from a beta binomial distribution with scale paramter equal to `eta`.
+In essence, were you to draw several proportion correct values, their variance would be compatible with that of samples from a beta binomial distribution with scale parameter equal to `eta`.

 ```{code-cell} ipython3
 stimulus_levels = [0.0012, 0.0013]